 Use the software download option when a new software version must be downloaded to replace corrupted files, update, or upgrade the system software.
 It is recommended to set the Baud Rate to 38400 prior to downloading software, therefore allowing the software download to be faster.
 See Set Terminal Baud-Rate.

 To download software from the Startup menu:

-1. On the Startup menu, press "1".
+- 1. On the Startup menu, press "1". - The following prompt is displayed:

 Downloading code using XMODEM